Category Archives: Epic

 The film is an epic extravaganza and the actor leads the charge, carrying the film.
 He is a stoic man, but not without fault and emotion, wearing his heart on his sleeve, realizing that he must adapt to the changing times.
 We feel his quandary and embrace the character as a human being.

-Attention-paying fans must be forewarned that the plot is basic and while difficult to follow because of the absence of sub-titles, at the same time there is not a highly complex story to follow.
+Attention-paying fans must be forewarned that the plot is basic and difficult to follow because of the absence of sub-titles, at the same time there is not a highly complex story to follow.

 The story is about how the Prince maneuvers his family through troubled (and changing) times to a more secure position.
 This is the overlying theme of the film.